DFBMC + IFIBYNE-CONICET, Facultad de Ciencias Exactas y Naturales

 Short biography

 Alberto R. Kornblihtt was born in 1954 in Buenos Aires, Argentina.
-He graduated as a biologist (1977) from the School of Sciences (FCEN)[1] of the University of Buenos Aires (UBA) and obtained a PhD in Biochemistry (UBA, 1980) at the Campomar Foundation, supervised by Héctor Torres.
-He did a post-doc (1981-1984) at the Sir William Dun School of Pathology in Oxford (UK) with Tito Baralle, where he cloned the human fibronectin gene and found its alternative splicing.
-He is Plenary Professor at the Department of Physiology, Molecular and Cell Biology (DFBMC)[2] of the of the FCEN and Investigator of the Institute of Physiology, Molecular Biology and Neurosciences of the Argentine Research Council (IFIBYNE-CONICET)[3] of Argentina.
-Since 2002 he is an International Research Scholar of the Howard Hughes Medical Institute (HHMI).
-He was awarded the Guggenheim fellowship (1991), the Konex Platinum Award (2003), a chair from the Fundación Antorchas (2000-2008), the Bicentennial Medal (2010) and the Houssay Achieving Award in Chemistry, Biochemistry and Molecular Biology (2010).
-He serves the advisory boards of research institutes in Italy, India, South Africa and Uruguay and is a member or the National Committee on Ethics in Science and Technology of Argentina (CECTE)[4].
-He supervised 13 PhD theses, organized 5 international scientific meetings, chaired sessions in Cold Spring Harbor Laboratory meetings, RNA Society and IUBMB meetings and gave more than 100 talks and plenary lectures in 20 countries of the Americas, Europe, Asia and Australia.
-He is a member of the Board of Reviewing Editors of Science, Editor of IUBMB Life and member of the Editorial Board of Molecular and Cellular Biology.
-He is Editor-in-Chief of the journal Transcription [5] and acted as President of the Argentine Society for Biochemistry and Molecular Biology (SAIB) for the term 2010-2011.
-In 2011 he received the Honorary Mention Domingo Faustino Sarmiento of the Argentine Senate, the Perfil prize to Intelligence, the prize Investigator of the Argentine Nation 2010, granted by the President of Argentina, and was elected foreign associate of the US National Academy of Sciences.
-In 2012 he was awarded the TWAS prize in Medical Sciences, granted by the Academy of Sciences for the Developing World, was elected member of EMBO (European Molecular Biology Organization) and member of the National Academy of Sciences of Argentina.
+He graduated as a biologist (1977) from the Facultad de Ciencias Exactas y Naturales (FCEN) of the Universidad de Buenos Aires (UBA) and obtained a Doctorate in Chemistry (Biochemistry specialty) from the Campomar Foundation (1980) directed by Héctor Torres.
+He did a post-doctorate (1981-1984) at the Sir William Dunn School of Pathology of the University of Oxford, directed by Tito Baralle, where he cloned the human fibronectin gene and discovered its alternative splicing.
+He is Emeritus Professor of the UBA in the Department of Physiology, Molecular and Cellular Biology (DFBMC) of the FCEN, Senior Researcher hired by CONICET.
+He was Director of the Institute of Physiology, Molecular Biology and Neurosciences (IFIBYNE-UBA-CONICET) between 2014 and 2021.
+Between 2002 and 2017 he was an International Research Scholar of the Howard Hughes Medical Institute (HHMI).
+He was awarded the Guggenheim Fellowship (1991), the Platinum Konex Award (2003 and 2013), a special grant/scholarship from the Fundación Antorchas (2000-2008), the Bicentennial Medal (2010) and the Houssay Prize for Lifetime Achievement in Chemistry, Biochemistry and Molecular Biology (2010).
+He is a member of the scientific councils of research institutes in South Africa and Uruguay and was part of the National Committee for Ethics in Science and Technology of Argentina (CECTE).
+He supervised 21 doctoral theses, organized 5 international scientific meetings, was co-organizer of the meeting on messenger RNA processing at the Cold Spring Harbor Laboratory in 2017, 2019 and 2021.
+He was a member of the Board of Reviewing Editors of the journal Science (2010-2015) .
+He is a member of the Editorial Board of the PNAS, the Journal of Cell Biology, EMBO Molecular Medicine and the FASEB Journal, and Editor-in-Chief of the journal Transcription.
+He was president of the Argentine Society for Research in Biochemistry and Molecular Biology (SAIB) in the period 2010-2011.
+In 2011 he received the Domingo Faustino Sarmiento honorable mention from the Senate of the Nation, the Perfil Award for Intelligence, the Maestros de Vida mention from CETERA, the 2010 Researcher of the Argentine Nation award, awarded by the Presidency of the Nation.
+In 2012 he received the award in Medical Sciences from the TWAS (The World Academy of Sciences) and in 2013 he was awarded the Konex de Brillante award as the most outstanding scientist of the decade 2003-2013, shared with the physicist Juan Martín Maldacena.
+He is a member of the following academies: Academia Nacional de Ciencias de Argentina, Academia Nacional de Ciencias Exactas, Físicas y Naturales (Argentina), Academia de Ciencias de América Latina, National Academy of Sciences (NAS, USA), Académie des Sciences (France), Academia de Ciências do Brasil European Molecular Biology Organization (EMBO).